-Out of the box, Lytics uses Google NLP which pulls from their knowledge graph/ taxonomy.
+Lytics uses Google NLP which pulls from their knowledge graph/taxonomy.
 If you determine you're not getting enough topics from your content, Lytics can use Diffbot in addition to Google NLP, which has more loose associations between topics and content.
 You'll bring in more topics, but may be slightly surprised by what you see!

 If you aren’t seeing the content you expected to, note it may take some time for Lytics to crawl all of your content.
-By default, monthly limits exist for scanning new content (described below).
+By default, monthly limits exist for scanning new content (see Content Enrichment limits below).
 If Lytics scans all new content without having reached the limit, Lytics will move on to older content until it is all scanned.
 Please allow time for this.

 Also, consider how far back should Lytics be scanning.
-For example, is it really necessary to scan content from 2 years ago?
+For example, it is likely unnecessary to scan content from 2 years ago.
 If people are no longer interacting with that content, use Account Settings to set a date to start the scan from.

 Content Enrichment limits